allan-pg/Basics-Of-Computer-Programming/README.md

 #### **Computer Storage or Memory is of Two Types.**

 - Primary Memory or RAM (Random Access Memory): This is the internal storage that is used in the computers and is located on the motherboard.
 RAM can be accessed or modified quickly in any order or randomly.
 The information that is stored in RAM is lost when the computer is turned off.
+Ram provides temporary storage for te operating system(OS).

 - Secondary Memory or ROM (Read-Only Memory): Information (data) stored in ROM is read-only, and is stored permanently.
 The ROM stored instruction is required to start a computer.